chassall/flynn/README.txt

 Major/Minor Revision History

+3.3.0
+FLYNN can now take continuous EEG data from Analyzer.
+Also fixed a bug where single participant summaries didn't display rejected trials properly.

+3.2.2
+Bug in artifact rejection (gradient criterion was only counting increases in voltage).

 3.2.1
-Bug in artifact rejection (gradient criterion was only counting increases in voltage).
 Function now returns DISC.

 3.2.0
 FLYNN now takes as optional second argument a user-specified locs file.
 The variable chanlocs is compared to the user-specified locs file - chanlocs and data are reordered as needed.